Explicit local volatility formula for Cheyette-type interest rate models: Results

 for all maturities $T>0$.
 Then under standard regularity assumptions (see Remark~\ref{assumptions} below)

 where

 \end{theorem}

-\begin{remark}[Assumptions] {\rm By the regularity assumptions in Theorem~\ref{thm:first_order}, we refer to conditions sufficient to guarantee the existence of a unique strong solution, smooth transition densities, and related properties for a diffusion equation (e.g., see~\cite{ike}, \cite{KaratzasShreve} and the references therein).
-Such assumptions are standard in the context of local and stochastic volatility models in finance (see, e.g., \cite{HenryLabordere} and \cite{LorigPascucci}).
+\begin{remark}[Assumptions] {\rm By the regularity assumptions in Theorem~\ref{thm:first_order}, we refer to conditions sufficient to guarantee the existence of a unique strong solution, smooth transition densities, and related properties for a diffusion equation (e.g., see Ikeda and Watanabe~\cite{ike}, Karatzas and Shreve~\cite{KaratzasShreve} and references therein).
+Such assumptions are standard in the context of local and stochastic volatility models in finance (see, e.g., Henry-Labordère~\cite{HenryLabordere} and Lorig et.al.~\cite{LorigPascucci}). } \end{remark}